olumide1128/Hashtable-Implementation-In-Python/README.md

 # Hashtable-Implementation-In-Python
-This is a Python Implementation of HashTable for time Complexity of O(1).
+This is a Python Implementation of HashTable.

 In computing, a hash table is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
 A hash table uses a hash function to compute an index, also called a hash